 Our academics + our faculty + our location =

-With approximately 650 students, Paul Smith’s is a tight-knit, supportive, and conscientiously “green” college community.
+With approximately 750 students, Paul Smith’s is a tight-knit, supportive, and conscientiously “green” college community.
 We offer 20+ bachelor’s and five associate degree programs, as well as a master’s degree in natural resources conservation.